 Proper spacing and drainage can prevent mildew from becoming a problem.
 You’ll be able to protect the sunflower by doing things right from the start of the planting process.

 If you picked a sunflower variety that will grow two feet tall or higher, then you’ll want each seedling that you plant to be around six inches apart.
 Types that will grow taller than five feet need to be even farther apart.

 When you’re trying to grow a giant sunflower in a pot, it’s going to be best to keep the seedlings one foot apart.
 If you bunch things up too close, then the flowers are going to be smaller than usual.

 Once you have everything in the pot, it’s going to be wise to place some mulch on the top of the soil.
 Do so while avoiding touching the stem.

 The mulch is there to help with moisture retention.
 So long as you follow this advice, you’ll be giving your potted sunflowers the best chance of doing well indoors.

 You probably know that sunflowers generally need a lot of sunlight so that those big and bold flowers can grow.
-This is going to be true when you’re growing sunflowers indoors as well.
+This is going to be true when you’re growing them indoors as well.

 To get the best results, it’s going to be necessary to give the sunflowers six hours of full sun every day.
-Giving the sunflowers more direct sunlight will be a good thing.
+Giving them more direct sunlight will be a good thing.